microsoft/dotnet/docs/testing-with-ryujit.md

 .NET Framework 4.6 and RyuJIT CTP releases
 ==========================================

 Before .NET Framework 4.6 was released with RyuJIT as the default .NET JIT for the x64 architecture, RyuJIT was shipped several times as a CTP ("Community Technology Preview") release.
+For example, see the RyuJIT CTP5 release announcement [here](http://blogs.msdn.com/b/clrcodegeneration/archive/2014/10/31/ryujit-ctp5-getting-closer-to-shipping-and-with-better-simd-support.aspx).

 If you previously installed a RyuJIT CTP, you must remove any manually created configuration related to using the RyuJIT CTP, before upgrading to .NET Framework 4.6.
-You can read more details [here](https://support.microsoft.com/en-us/kb/3065367).
+If you don't, all managed applications will immediately crash on startup.

+To fix this issue, delete the following registry value (if it exists):

+        key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework
+        value name: AltJit

+You can do this with Registry Editor (regedit.exe) or the command-line REG.EXE tool, as follows:

+        reg delete HKLM\SOFTWARE\Microsoft\.NETFramework /v AltJit

+Secondly, ensure that the following environment variable is not set:

+        COMPLUS_AltJit

+## More information

+In order to enable the JIT shipped with a RyuJIT CTP, you had to manually create the registry value or set the environment variable that is indicated above.
+If this registry value or environment variable exists after you install .NET Framework 4.6, the system looks for a CTP version of the JIT compiler instead of the newly installed version.
+Because the RyuJIT CTP releases are incompatible with .NET Framework 4.6, this causes managed applications to crash.

+Note that the .NET Framework 4.6 installer does not change or delete these manually created configuration settings.
+Similarly, uninstalling the RyuJIT CTP also does not change these configuration settings.

 Additional Notes
 ================